 When saving your paper on your hard drive, SPC's "One Drive" a disc, a "jump drive", or USB device, please look at the dialog box carefully.
 Click on "SAVE AS" from your operating system.
 When the dialog box opens it has two fill-in-the-blank spaces you can access.
 The first box is "File name:", please put your seven digit South Plains College student ID number (beginning with zero) in this box.
 The second box is located directly below the first and it is "Save as type:", please click on the drop-down menu button on the far right-hand side of this box.
 The drop-down menu will open and you will select "Rich Text Format (.rtf)".
 You may have to scroll through the choices until you find "Rich Text Format (.rtf)" but you should find it.
 If you need assistance, the Student Help Desk is designed to provide such help.
-If you have certain types of word processing systems, it may very difficult to convert your original work into the ".rtf" format.
-If this happens, please submit your original work in a file format that I can open on a "Windows machine".
-These include .doc, .docx, and .pdf.
-If I cannot open your work, I cannot grade it, and give you credit for it.

 Failure to submit your paper as an e-mail attachment to the instructor in this format will be considered as "not following the instructions" and the PAPER MAY NOT BE ACCEPTED AND YOU MAY RECEIVE A GRADE OF ZERO!
 If you send your submission in an iOS format, I will not be able to open it.
 SPC supplies us with Windows software so I can only print those submissions in a Windows format.
-If I cannot open and print your submission, I cannot read it, and grade it.
+If I cannot open and print your submission, I cannot read it, and grade

 I will always send you a confirmation email stating I have received and printed your submission.
-Since I travel between campuses and my opportunities to print student submissions is limited to my office, I may not send you the confirmation email within twentyfour hours of your submission.
+Since I travel between campuses and my opportunities to print student submissions is limited to my office, I may not send you the confirmation email within twenty-four hours of your submission.
 However, I will always send confirmation within seventy-two hours.
 If you do not receive this confirmation email, I have not received and printed your submission.